Flora-King/my_wage_calculator/README.md

 ## Results Display

 * A breakdown of the user's income tax is displayed
-    * this contains the different amount of income tax deducted in accordance to the income tax rate/band
+    * This breakdown details the different amount of income tax deducted in accordance to the income tax rate/band
 * A breakdown of the user's National Insurance is also displayed
-  * this contains the different amount of national insurance deducted per in accordance to the National Insurance rate/band
+  * This contains details the different amount of national insurance deducted per in accordance to the National Insurance rate/band

 * Lastly the users take home is also presented
 * The totals for the 'Income Tax', 'National Insurance', and 'Take Home' amounts are then displayed in a table.